quietlychris/cifar-ten/README.md

 ```

 #### Dependencies
-This depends on [`minifb`](https://github.com/emoon/rust_minifb) to display sample images, which means you may need to add it's dependencies via
+The crate's `show` feature uses the [`minifb`](https://github.com/emoon/rust_minifb) library to display sample images, which means you may need to add its dependencies via
 ```
 sudo apt install libxkbcommon-dev libwayland-cursor0 libwayland-dev
 ```